traustid/neo4j-indie-music/README.md

 ![Screenshot of https://en.wikipedia.org/wiki/Do_Make_Say_Think](https://raw.githubusercontent.com/traustid/neo4j-indie-music/master/img/wikipedia-do-make-say-think.png)

 On the top we have the title of the page, a `h1` element with class `firstHeading`.
-On the right we have a menu with a class `infobox vcard` and in that menu we have the heading "members" followed by a list of names.
+On the right we have a table with the class `infobox vcard` and in that table we have the heading "members" followed by a list of names.
 This information makes it quite easy to simply use jQuery to find data on the page.

 For extracting data I created a small Google Chrome extension.
-It looks for information about "Members" for a band page or "Associated acts" for a member page.
+It looks for a list of names following a table heading containing the text "Members" for a band page or "Associated acts" for a musician page.
 If the extension finds a members list, it assumes that we are looking at a band page but if it only finds a "associated acts" section, it assumes that we are looking at a page about a musician.
+I most cases this works well although some data cleaning is required, I'll get to that later.

-The data that this extension finds is stored in an array which is then stored in the `localStorage` in the browser in a keyName `wikipedia_music_data`.
-The extension extracts data after page load so to collect all the data I wanted I simply went to the Tortoise page and then clicked all links to members and associated acts that I found on all relevant pages, that didn't take that long time and I did want to be selective and not automatically extract everything.
+The data that this extension finds is stored in an array which is then stored in the `localStorage` object in the browser in a key named `wikipedia_music_data`.
+The extension extracts data after page load so to collect all the data I wanted I simply went to a Wikipedia page abut a band and then clicked all links to members and associated acts that I found on all relevant pages.
+One might question this method since it doesn't sound that automated.
+This however didn't take that long time and I did want to be selective and not automatically extract everything although I might try to do that later at some point!
 I started with Tortoise and Godpseed You!
 Black Emperor and worked my way clicking through a whole lot of pages.
+I also clicked on a lot of links starting with pages about bands like Galaxy 500, Built To Spill, The Flaming Lips and Slowdive, to see if we could find connections there to the Tortois/Godspeed network.
+In the end I had an array with about 1000 items.

-In the end I had an array with 581 items, structured like this, band members are stored in the `name` field and related bands in the `related` field:
+The data is structured like this, band members are stored in the `name` field and related bands in the `related` field:
 ```json
 [
     {